theRealProHacker/theRealProHacker/README.md

 ### Robotics, IoT and Systems Programming

 Robotics is actually how I first started "coding" at the age of nine.
 At that time, the tasks were simple: avoiding abstacles, following a line or navigating a maze.
 Nowadays, I am interested in working on the real stuff.

-Accordingly, I have signed up for [FaSTTUBe](https://fasttube.de/) at TU Berlin where I will work on building autonomous racing cars.
+- At [FaSTTUBe](https://fasttube.de/) at TU Berlin I am working on building autonomous racing cars.
 I am mostly interested in the observation and merging of past and present data from various sources into a single, constantly updating but still stable, model of the surrounding world, the high-level long-term decision-making using this world model, and how to actuate these strategic plans in short-term actions.
 - As an intern at Dronesperhour, I had the opportunity to develop new drones.
 There, I extensively programmed on a Raspberry Pi.
 - I took "Introduction to IoT" at the University of Helsinki where I learned the most important concepts from the exciting Internet of Things
-- In the course "Operating Systems" I went through the pain of building [my own operating system in Rust](https://github.com/theRealProHacker/rust-os).
+- In the course "Operating Systems" I went through the painful joy of building [my own operating system in Rust](https://github.com/theRealProHacker/rust-os).

 ### Parsers